Bxster/Bxster/README.md

 - Master's Student in Information and Automation Engineering at Marche Polytechnic University.
 - 📫 How to reach me: e-mail: baldellimarketing@gmail.com

-- In an effort to centralize and organize my work, I have cloned some repositories from different old GitHub accounts and consolidated them here for easier management.
+- In an effort to centralize and organize my work, I have cloned/forked some repositories from different old GitHub accounts and consolidated them here for easier management.

 <!---